What Rights Do Fathers in the Military Have During a Divorce in San Antonio, TX?

 If you are an active-duty service member facing deployment, it’s important to understand how it can affect the divorce proceedings.
 Deployment can lead to delays in court hearings and make it difficult to reach agreements on child custody, visitation, and other important matters.

-When you are deployed, it may be challenging to communicate with your attorney and provide necessary documentation or information.
+When you are deployed, you may find it challenging to communicate with your attorney and provide necessary documentation or information.
 This can slow down the divorce process and prolong the uncertainty for you and your children.
 Additionally, deployment can also impact child support and spousal support calculations.
-The court may consider the unique financial circumstances of military service members when determining the amount of support to be paid.
+The court may consider the unique financial circumstances of military service members when determining how much support they should pay.

 At Graham Family Law, our skilled attorneys understand all the complexities of military divorce and know how to make the divorce process as smooth and easy as possible.
-We can represent your best interests wherever you are deployed.
+We can represent your best interests no matter where you are deployed.

 Active-duty military personnel have certain legal protections under the Servicemembers Civil Relief Act (SCRA).
 This legislation safeguards military members from facing legal actions while on active duty.